 But that isn't full-blown business intelligence.
 Those spreadsheets and reports?
 They're essential tactical tools, but not strategic.
 That is to say, you choose them to do a job, but they're unlikely to help you gain a competitive advantage over business rivals.
 Reports today are commodity applications that aren't integral to an organization's vision of where it wants to go and how it wants to operate to achieve those business goals.
 They're just tools.

 Benefits of a BI strategy

 A business intelligence strategy, on the other hand, builds on a vision of what success looks like: an understanding of competitive advantage and how to deliver that.
 An effective strategy for BI and analytics brings together a data-driven and objective understanding of markets, customers, operational processes and business performance, along with better-informed insights from both the BI team and business users.

-It includes the development of a BI architecture and the deployment of BI systems and applications based on that architecture.
-But a BI strategy is far more than a technology roadmap: It builds an ethos of smart, reasoned decision-making that will serve your organization in times of both calm and crisis.
+It includes the development of a BI architecture and the deployment of BI systems and applications based on that architecture, either on premises or in the cloud.
+But a BI strategy is far more than a technology roadmap: It builds an ethos of smart, reasoned business decision-making that will serve your organization well in times of both calm and crisis.

 This article is part of